Avoid Fair Housing Pitfalls as a Texas Landlord

 What “fair housing pitfalls” really look like

 Fair Housing issues rarely start with a landlord saying, “I’m going to discriminate today.”
-They usually start like this:
+Instead, they usually start like this:

 • You describe the home differently depending on who calls.